Microsoft Bing: AI integration (2023–present)

 That same month, Bing incorporated an AI image generator powered by OpenAI's DALL-E 2, which can be accessed either through the chat function or a standalone image-generating website.
 In October, the image-generating tool was updated to the more recent DALL-E 3.
 Although Bing blocks prompts including various keywords that could generate inappropriate images, within days many users reported being able to bypass those constraints, such as to generate images of popular cartoon characters committing terrorist attacks.
 Microsoft would respond to these shortly after by imposing a new, tighter filter on the tool.

 On May 4, 2023, Microsoft switched the chatbot from Limited Preview to Open Preview and eliminated the waitlist, however, it remained available only on Microsoft's Edge browser or Bing app until July, when it became available for use on non-Edge browsers.
 Use is limited without a Microsoft account.

 On November 15, 2023, Microsoft announced that Bing Chat was to be merged into Microsoft Copilot.

-On 23 April 2024, Microsoft launched Phi-3-mini, a cost-effective AI model designed for simpler tasks.
+On April 23, 2024, Microsoft launched Phi-3-mini, a cost-effective AI model designed for simpler tasks.

+In October 2025, Microsoft announced the release of its in-house text-to-image model MAI-Image-1.